 You need to get treatment immediately if you experience a sports injury or any other kind of trauma, especially if you experience symptoms such as:

 Hip arthritis is the primary risk factor for developing hip joint pain.
 If you suffer from rheumatoid arthritis or osteoarthritis, you run the risk of feeling pain in your hips, as well as in your knees and other joints.
 Age and obesity are two primary factors that increase your risk of developing joint pain.
 Look for symptoms that include:

 The consequences of avoiding proper treatment for your hip pain greatly reduce your chances of a quick recovery.
 Your quality of life suffers, and you can’t enjoy many of the activities you’re used to participating in.
 You’re even limited in trying to accomplish your regular daily tasks.
 Untreated, a hip flexor tear, a sprain or hip arthritis can lead to a range of problems, such as:

-When the least invasive, interventional therapies don’t relieve your pain sufficiently, your Spine & Rehab spine doctor may suggest other forms of treatment to relieve your pain and get you back on your feet.
+When the least invasive, interventional therapies don’t relieve your pain sufficiently, your Spine & Rehab hip pain doctor may suggest other forms of treatment to relieve your pain and get you back on your feet.
 Since there’s no cure for hip joint pain caused by arthritis, your doctor may recommend:

-Hip flexor pain treatment usually works well when you follow your doctor’s advice by resting and following pain management directions.
+Hip flexor pain treatment usually works well when you follow your NJ hip pain doctor’s advice by resting and following pain management directions.
 Trigger point injections relieve inflammation and pain, although you may need to wear a brace for a while.
 A complete ligament tear may require surgical intervention to repair.

-No matter what kind of hip pain you’re experiencing, the spine specialists at the Spine & Rehab Group have answers and effective solutions.
+No matter what kind of hip pain you’re experiencing, the hip specialists at the Spine & Rehab Group have answers and effective solutions.
 Don’t try to create your own recovery plan.
-Contact the experts and get the right kind of care for your particular situation.
+Contact the hip pain specialist in NJ and get the right kind of care for your particular situation.